 I love my Patagonia Fuego backpack, which I’ve had for five years and never once had a single complaint about.
 Patagonia stopped making it, but their $139 Paxat bag looks to be just as good if not better.

-While you can find dozens of other bags that meet the same criteria, I gravitate towards Patagonia products in part because of their lifetime guarantee.
+While you can find dozens of other bags that meet the ideal specs I laid out, I favor Patagonia products because of their lifetime guarantee.